-If there are only a few errors and most users were imported successfully, it is probably not a problem.
+If there are few errors then most users were imported successfully, it is probably not a problem

 If all users sync with errors, click 'View Sync Log' and select 'Show errors only' and fix the errors.

 You search for specific users by entering a search text and hitting 'Enter' or clicking 'Search'.

 Since iPhone devices by default send in Plain Text format, make sure you create a Plain Text version before starting to test OK.